FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 **Quick execution**

 Run the script ```example.py``` to perform a quick execution of the RC classifier on a benchmark dataset for classification of multivariate time series.
-The code has been tested on Python 3.5.
+The code has been tested on Python 3.7, but lower versions should work as well.

 Required libraries:

-- Tensorflow (tested on version 1.8.0)
-- sklearn (tested on version 0.19.1)
+- sklearn (tested on version 0.22.1)
 - scipy